perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

 As you can see, not only are the incoming username and password supplied in the argument list, removing the need for `get_basic_auth_pw()` and its associated checks, but gone is the need to call `note_basic_auth_failure()` before returning `HTTP_UNAUTHORIZED`.
 In essence, all that module writers need to be concerned with is validating the user credentials against whatever back-end datastore they choose.
 All in all, the API is a definite improvement.
 To add even more excitement, the API for Digest authentication looks almost exactly the same (but more on that later).

 Because the new authentication provider approach represents a significant change in the way Apache handles authentication internally, it is not part of the stable Apache 2.0 tree and is instead being tested in the development tree.
 Unfortunately, until the provider mechanism is backported to Apache 2.0, or an official Apache 2.2 release, it is unlikely that authentication providers will be supported by core mod\_perl 2.0.
-However, this does not mean that mod\_perl developers are out of luck—by coupling mod\_perl's native directive handler API with a bit of XS, we can open up the new Apache provider API to Perl with ease.
+However, this does not mean that mod\_perl developers are out of luckâ€”by coupling mod\_perl's native directive handler API with a bit of XS, we can open up the new Apache provider API to Perl with ease.
 The [Apache::AuthenHook]({{<mcpan "Apache::AuthenHook" >}}) module does exactly that.

 ### Introducing Apache::AuthenHook

 Over in the Apache C API, authentication providers have a few jobs to do: they must register themselves by name as a provider while supplying a callback interface for the schemes they wish to support (Basic, Digest, or both).
 In order to open up the provider API to Perl modules our gateway module Apache::AuthenHook will need to accomplish these tasks as well.
 Both of these are accomplished at the same time through a call to the official Apache API function `ap_register_provider`.

 Usually, mod\_perl provides direct access to the Apache C API for us.
-For instance, a Perl call to `$r->get_basic_auth_pw()` is proxied off to `ap_get_basic_auth_pw`—but in this case `ap_register_provider` only exists in Apache 2.1 and, thus, is not supported by mod\_perl 2.0.
+For instance, a Perl call to `$r->get_basic_auth_pw()` is proxied off to `ap_get_basic_auth_pw`â€”but in this case `ap_register_provider` only exists in Apache 2.1 and, thus, is not supported by mod\_perl 2.0.
 Therefore, part of what Apache::AuthenHook needs to do is open up this API to Perl.
 One of the great things about mod\_perl is the ease at which it allows itself to be extended even beyond its own core functionality.
 Opening up the Apache API past what mod\_perl allows is relatively easy with a dash of XS.

 Our module opens with `AuthenHook.xs`, which is used to expose `ap_register_provider` through the Perl function `Apache::AuthenHook::register_provider()`.